 While there is a deep pool of literature on state higher education funding, much of this research focuses on the determinants of changes in funding levels.
 Researchers have recently begun expanding this research base to include a more focused equity lens, but there is still much we do not know, especially on the topics of funding adequacy and equity.
 In 2021, SHEEO published a literature review and analysis of prior research looking at the impacts of state funding, total revenue, and student financial aid on student outcomes.
 Ultimately, we found that increasing funding to public institutions results in additional enrollments, higher retention and graduation rates, additional degree and certificate completions, and higher statewide degree attainment.

-With generous support from the Joyce Foundation, SHEEO is issuing a Request for Proposals (RFP) to fund research projects that investigate inequities and adequacy in higher education funding.
+With generous support from the Joyce Foundation, SHEEO issued a Request for Proposals (RFP) to fund research projects that investigate inequities and adequacy in higher education funding.

-SHEEO seeks to fund six research projects at $10,000 each through this RFP.
+SHEEO is funding six research projects set to be published in 2025.
 The immediate goal of these research projects is to advance understanding of equity-based funding, define funding adequacy and inequitable funding, and provide states with actionable, evidence-based solutions to help close equity gaps in public institution funding.
-SHEEO is open to funding any project of relevance to the larger topic of equitable and adequate funding to public institutions of higher education.
-Awardees will receive these dollars directly as an honorarium, and they may seek funding from other sources to supplement the funds.
 Each project will consist primarily of an empirical research paper with an abstract and an executive summary.

 SHEEO is coordinating a learning community of states dedicated to exploring equitable funding.
 Once the research projects are complete, researchers will present their findings to the learning community to directly connect academic research to state practitioners.
-Awardees might also be expected to present their findings to funding partners.
-Successful proposals will identify research that promises to advance the work of the learning community, has immediate relevance for expanding the field’s knowledge around equitable and adequate funding for public institutions, and meets traditional academic standards for quality and rigor.
+Successful proposals identify research that promises to advance the work of the learning community, has immediate relevance for expanding the field’s knowledge around equitable and adequate funding for public institutions, and meets traditional academic standards for quality and rigor.